Fast Deep Mixtures of Gaussian Process Experts: Conclusion

 \section{Conclusion}

 We have proposed a novel MoE, which combines powerful DNNs to flexibly determine the local regions and sparse GPs to probabilistically model the local regression functions.
-Through various experiments, we have demonstrated that this combination provides a flexible, robust model that is able to recover challenging behaviors such as discontinuities, non-stationarity, and non-normality.
+Through various experiments, we have demonstrated that this combination provides a flexible, robust model that is able to recover challenging behaviors such as discontinuities, non-stationarity, and non-normality and well calibrated uncertainty.
 In addition, we have established a novel connection between the maximization-maximization algorithm and the recently introduced CCR algorithm.
-This allows us to obtain an ultra-fast approximation that significantly outperforms competing methods.
+This allows us to obtain a fast approximation that significantly outperforms competing methods.
 Moreover, in some cases, the solution can be further refined through additional MM iterations.
 While we focus on the proposed deep mixture of sparse GP experts, this connection can be generally applied to other MoE architectures for fast approximation.
+Future research will explore extensions to infinite mixtures of experts, that allow for a data-driven number of clusters which can grow unboundedly with the data.
+In addition, the recent work of \citep{pmlr-v130-rossi21a} found that combining the FITC approximation of GPs with Bayesian treatment of the inducing points and hyperparameters can improve performance significantly, in particular, compared with variationally sparse GPs; in this direction, future work will also explore suitable priors for inducing variables and GP hyperparameters in MAP estimation.